'Super consultant' to testify as blockbuster week at LRT inquiry kicks off | CBC News

 Ottawa's former deputy city manager Nancy Schepers, meanwhile, described how she counted on him for his big-picture thinking and ability to challenge staff to come up with new ideas.

-"It was incredible to me how one individual could look at city budgets and study them in-depth and almost understand them better than the staff who prepared them," she said, trying to explain Guest's strategic mind, adding his presence in the rail office a decade ago was "amazing."
+"It was incredible to me how one individual could look at city budgets, study them in-depth and almost understand them better than the staff who prepared them," she said, trying to explain Guest's strategic mind.
+His presence in the rail office a decade ago was "amazing," she added.

 Guest's resumé